 A criminal trial is a search for the truth.
-It proceeds through the examination of evidence (which includes the statements of witnesses) in a courtroom before a judge or a jury to determine whether a defendant is guilty of the charges in the Information beyond a reasonable doubt.
+It proceeds through the examination of evidence, which includes the statements of witnesses, in a courtroom before a judge or a jury to determine whether a defendant is guilty beyond a reasonable doubt of the charges listed in the bill of information or bill of indictment.

-Voir Dire is the name given to jury selection.
-Twelve jurors and several alternates are chosen to hear a criminal case.
+Voir Dire, which means to speak the truth, is the name given to jury selection.
+Either 12 or six jurors and several alternatives are chosen to hear a criminal case.
 When prospective jurors are summoned to the courtroom, the judge will explain certain principles of law.
-The ADA and the defense attorney will ask questions and “explore for bias.”
+The prosecutor and the defense attorney will ask questions and “explore for bias.”
 After questioning, each side may exercise a limited number of “peremptory challenges” to excuse jurors they don’t want.
-The process continues until the 12 jurors and two or more alternates are chosen and sworn.
+The process continues until all jurors and alternates are chosen and sworn.

 The Parts of a Trial:

-- Opening Statement: At the beginning of the trial, the ADA makes an Opening Statement that outlines the prosecution’s case against the defendant.
-A defense attorney may elect to make an Opening Statement as well, but it is not required.
+- Opening Statement: At the beginning of the trial, the prosecutor makes an opening statement that outlines the prosecution’s case against the defendant.
+A defense attorney may elect to make an opening statement as well, but it is not required.
 No argument is permitted.

-- Case in Chief: The case brought by the District Attorney's Office generally involves calling witnesses and introducing other evidence.
-The ADA questions each witness.
+- Case in Chief: The case brought by the District Attorney’s Office generally involves calling witnesses and introducing other evidence.
+The prosecutor questions each witness.
 Afterwards, the defense attorney may question or cross-examine the witness.
-The ADA can follow up with more questions on redirect.
-This process continues until all of the prosecution's witnesses in the case have testified.
-At the end of the prosecution’s case, the defendant may ask the judge to dismiss the charges - a request that on the theory that the trial evidence is insufficient to establish the crime(s) charged.
+The prosecutor can follow up with more questions in what’s called redirect examination.
+This process continues until all of the prosecution’s witnesses have testified.
+At the end of the prosecution’s case, the defendant may ask the judge to dismiss the charges – a request that on the theory that the trial evidence is insufficient to establish the crimes charged.

-- Defense Case: The defendant is not required to testify, to present any witnesses, or to present any evidence.
-If defense witnesses are called, the ADA may cross-examine each witness.
+- Defense Case: The defendant is not required to testify, to present any witnesses or to present any evidence.
+If defense witnesses are called, the prosecutors may cross-examine each witness.

 - Rebuttal: The District Attorney’s Office may present witnesses or evidence to rebut information presented by the defense.

-- Concluding Argument: The ADA delivers a summation, at which time the evidence is reviewed and arguments supporting a guilty verdict are offered.
+- Closing Argument: The prosecution delivers a summation, at which time the evidence is reviewed and arguments supporting a guilty verdict are offered.
 The defense presents its closing argument after the prosecution.
-The ADA is allowed time for rebuttal after the defense’s arguments.
-At the conclusion of closing arguments the judge gives final instructions on the law and explains the elements of each crime charged.
+The prosecutor is allowed time for rebuttal after the defense’s arguments.
+At the conclusion of closing arguments, the judge gives final instructions on the law and explains the elements of each crime charged.

-- Deliberation: The jury may find the defendant guilty, not guilty, or may be unable to agree on a verdict (hung).
-If the jury cannot come to a verdict, with the court’s approval, the case may be tried again
+- Deliberation: The jury may find the defendant guilty, not guilty or may be unable to agree on a verdict.
+This is called a hung jury.
+If the jury cannot come to a verdict, with the court’s approval, the judge declares a mistrial and the case may be tried again